aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [VPC endpoint connections](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html): You can grant permissions to another account to connect to your VPC endpoint service with the `ModifyVpcEndpointServicePermissions` API.
 * [Systems Manager documents (SSM documents)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html): You can share SSM documents with other accounts or make them public with the `ModifyDocumentPermission` API.
 * [Amazon RDS snapshots](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html): You can share RDS and RDS cluster snapshots with other accounts or make them public with the `ModifyDBSnapshotAttribute` and `ModifyDBClusterSnapshotAttribute` APIs.
-* [Amazon Redshift datashare](https://docs.aws.amazon.com/redshift/latest/dg/authorize-datashare-console.html): You can authorize the sharing of a datashare with other accounts with the `AuthorizeDataShare` API.
-You can also share a snapshot with other accounts with `AuthorizeSnapshotAccess` API.
+* [Amazon Redshift snapshot](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-snapshot-share-snapshot.html): You can share a snapshot with other accounts with `AuthorizeSnapshotAccess` API.
 * [Amazon Redshift cluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_AuthorizeEndpointAccess.html): You can grant access to an Amazon Redshift cluster to other accounts with the `AuthorizeEndpointAccess` API.
 * [AWS Directory Service directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_directory_sharing.html): You can share a directory with other accounts with the `ShareDirectory` API.
 * [AWS Direct Connect gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/multi-account-associate-vgw.html): You can associate a Direct Connect gateway with a virtual private gateway that is owned by another AWS account with the `CreateDirectConnectGatewayAssociationProposal` API.